molds/molds/doc/README.txt

    SCF:
-      Write "cndo/2", "indo", or "zindo/s" in theory-directive.
+      Write "cndo/2", "indo", "zindo/s", "mndo", "am1", or "pm3" in theory-directive.
+      AM1 only supports (can calculate) Heats of formation.

       E.g.
          THEORY